arda-num/GUI_for_testers/README.md

 - Then ,start the tester
 - Now, you can see your accuracy and wrong cases in this window.
 - Through the combobox, you can easily compare your results.

+Warning: This is not a complete program.
+There will be some errors or bugs.
+They will be fixed as the new upgrades come.